sjtu-biggie/HFT-Core/project_spec.md

 * Connecting to dashboard
 ** Brainstorm functionality and control API we should have for the dashbaord ** Define interface between them
+* For metrics to show
+** live trading event
+** latency metrics per compoenet
+** How do they interact?
+Poll or event based?